Keto Marinated Asian Pork Tenderloin

 Slow cook instructions

-Cover and cook at low for 3.5 to 5 hours or high for 2 to 3 hours or until pork has reached an internal temperature of 145 degrees Fahrenheit.
-Let stand a few mintues before slicing.
-Serve over broccoli slow or cauliflower rice.
+Cover and cook on low for 3.5 to 5 hours or high for 2 to 3 hours, until pork reaches an internal temperature of 145°F. Let stand a few minutes before slicing.
+Serve over broccoli slaw or cauliflower rice.

 Instant Pot instructions